MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/structure.md

 ## Files and directories

-This project is setup to demonstrate use of the _Required_ file structure below.
+This project is set up to demonstrate use of the _Required_ file structure below.

 If you are looking for a template project with more substantial content like multiple pages, see [jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo).
 If you are looking for use of layouts, see this project - [themeless-jekyll-quickstart](https://github.com/MichaelCurrin/themeless-jekyll-quickstart).